vasanthk/functional-js/README.md

 Functional programs are “declarative”.
 A declarative program declares “what” the program does without necessarily telling us “how” it does it.

+Long story short:

+**Declarative = WHAT**

+**Imperative = HOW**

-First, : FPFunctional programming strives for expressive and easy to understand code.
+First, Functional programming strives for expressive and easy to understand code.
 The declarative example above wins on both counts, being both expressive, short, and easy to understand at a glance.

 Secondly, functional programming strives to use small, independent, reusable, and composable functions as the primary unit of abstraction.
 Loops (such as those in the imperative example above) aren’t reusable artifacts.

 Lastly, declarative code typically leads to less code—and that means fewer places for bugs to hide.

-Long story short:

-**Declarative = WHAT**

-**Imperative = HOW**

 ## Reference